Enhance Wine with Gourmet Cheeses

 Tips for Successful Pairing

 • Match acidity with acidity.
-Sharp cheeses work well with high-acid wines.
+Sharp cheeses and high-acid wines challenge each other in a good way.

 Sophia Sommelier